hackaninstant/Servo-Shutter/README.md

 # Servo-Shutter
-A Servo operated 3D Printed Shutter
+A Servo operated 3D Printed Shutter for Arduino Nano

 This project was designed for a 3D printed servo operated leaf shutter and Arduino Nano.
 Being servo operated means the top shutter speed is limited to the speed of the servo motor.
 Since most 9g servos operate around 100ms, the shutter will be limited to around 1/8 second, which works for my purposes in exposing paper and lith negatives.